GSA/ficam-federation/_plan/00_index.md

 **Breaks down into ideas like this -- from Federation pages in FICAM-Arch Playbook and other sources:**

-## What are Single Sign-on (SSO) and Federated Sign-on?
+## What are Single Sign-on (SSO) and Federated Sign-on? **brief or if explained in Federal Process section, then eliminate here**
 To plan for an SSO or FSO model for a federal enterprise or a federal mission application...[add text or move this]
 * Explain SSO
 * Explain FSO
-* Discuss planning below

 ## Benefits of Federation (i.e., SSO or FSO)
+* Enables your agency to securely deliver to your customers needed mission services and access to information and resources.
+* Strengthens information and physical security by allowing only authorized users to access protected resources.
-* Enables your agency to establish and manage trusted identities for all system users.
+* Establishes and enables trusted identities to be managed for all system users.
 * Enables your agency to monitor user behavior and system security though diagnostics, analytics, and reporting.
-* Only authorized users can access protected resources, so Federation strengthens the Federal Government’s information and physical security.
+* Cost savings from reduced infrastructure, e.g., reduced government authentication and authorization services by using third-party credentials and services
 * Increases information-sharing and safeguarding
+* Cost savings through reducing agency technical support teams.
-* Increases interoperability through information-sharing agreements and establishing a common ICAM data architecture across government.
+* Increased interoperability by participating in the Federal Government-wide, common ICAM data architecture.
-* Secure delivery of mission services to customers, including access to information and resources.
-* Increased productivity through employee use of SSO or Federated Sign-on.
+* Increased productivity through user SSO or Federated Sign-on.
-* More collaboration and cooperation among agencies, and so new solutions (e.g., what if we were all collaborated like we were "GOV.gov"?)
-* Cost savings from reduced infrastructure, e.g., reduced credential authentication and authorization services, redundant applications.
-* Cost savings from centralized technical support teams.
+* New solutions to pressing issues through increased agency and partner collaboration(e.g., like "GOV.gov + partners"?)

--- your users could log into cross-agency websites and applications using their home agency credential.
+-- your users could log into cross-agency websites and applications using third-party credentials.

 * Foster trust by building protections for privacy and civil liberties into business processes and technical solutions Goal 4: Support Federal Government efficiency in information technology.